Question: I am trying to find resources and information on how to help a family member with an alcohol or drug problem. Where or how do I start?

 Answer: We do not offer formal intervention services.
 However, our counseling staff would be happy to walk you through the resources available to help intervene.

-Question: Can you arrange a ride to detox or treatment?
+Question: Can you arrange a ride to treatment?

 Question: What type of classes do you offer in order to get my driver’s license back?